Oxford Falls Grammar School

 Oxford Falls Grammar School (OFG) is an independent Christian co-educational primary and secondary school, located in Oxford Falls on the Northern Beaches of Sydney, New South Wales, Australia.

 The school is set on 6 ha of landscaped grounds and incorporate a four-stream infants school, three-stream primary school and a triple-stream senior school of approximately 1,300 students.
 The school is a member of Christian Schools Australia, the Christian Schools Sporting Association (CSSA) and is a member of the Combined Independent Schools (CIS).

-The current Principal of Oxford Falls Grammar School is Peter Downey, who took up his post in 2017.
+The Principal of Oxford Falls Grammar School is Peter Downey, who took up his post in 2017.

-Headmasters
+History

 The following individuals have served as Headmasters of the Oxford Falls Grammar:

+According to a webpage on their official site celebrating their 40th anniversary, the school was established in 1984 as Northside Christian School and operated as Wakehurst Christian School in the late 1980s before becoming "Oxford Falls Grammar School" in 1990.

 Facilities

 Oxford Falls Grammar is set in a semi-rural suburb of Oxford Falls in Sydney's Northern Beaches.
 Facilities include two full-sized ovals, a small oval, an indoor gymnasium/basketball court, an outdoor basketball court, an indoor gym, a large auditorium, a large multi-purpose space, a state of the art theatre with retractable seating, and a Performing Arts Centre incorporating purpose-built Dance and Drama studios, music tuition rooms, a production studio, an acoustic music room, an electronic music studio, and a dedicated concert and stage band rehearsal room, a canteen and a café.